What Is Extended Term Insurance and Who Should Buy It?

 MONEYGEEK EXPERT TIP

-Consider the benefit of choosing extended term as a nonforfeiture option when purchasing a permanent policy, as it provides a safety net during financial upheaval without forcing you to give up your life insurance coverage entirely.
+Extended term can serve as a valuable nonforfeiture option when purchasing a permanent policy, providing a safety net during financial difficulties without forcing you to give up your life insurance coverage entirely.

 Compare Insurance Rates